MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/asctime-wasctime.md

 **_wasctime** is a wide-character version of **asctime**. **_wasctime** and **asctime** behave identically otherwise.

 These functions validate their parameters.
-If *timeptr* is a null pointer, or if it contains out-of-range values, the invalid parameter handler is invoked, as described in [Parameter Validation](../../c-runtime-library/parameter-validation.md).
+If *timeptr* is a null pointer, or if it contains out-of-range values, the invalid parameter handler is invoked, as described in [Parameter validation](../parameter-validation.md).
 If execution is allowed to continue, the function returns **NULL** and sets **errno** to **EINVAL**.

 By default, this function's global state is scoped to the application.
 To change this behavior, see [Global state in the CRT](../global-state.md).

-### Generic-Text Routine Mapping
+### Generic-text routine mapping

 |TCHAR.H routine|_UNICODE & _MBCS not defined|_MBCS defined|_UNICODE defined|
 |---------------------|------------------------------------|--------------------|-----------------------|